isomerpages/moe-standrewssec/_general-information/DSA 2024(For 2025 Sec 1 Admission).md

 <td rowspan="1" colspan="1">
 <p>Students will be asked to demonstrate their STEM knowledge by constructing
-a robot using LEGO and programming its movements using either the LEGO Mindstorms EV3 or Spike Prime.
-Move in a triangular shape.</p>
+a robot using LEGO and programming its movements using either the LEGO Mindstorms EV3 or Spike Prime.</p>
 <p></p>
 </td>
 <td rowspan="1" colspan="1">